General Operations on Packets

 New packets of any type can be created through the corresponding item in the menu, or by pressing the toolbar button with the corresponding packet icon.

-For example, to create a new triangulation, either select -> in the menu, or press the toolbar button with the following icon:
+For example, to create a new 3-manifold triangulation, either select → in the menu, or press the toolbar button with the following icon:

-To make an identical copy of an existing packet, you can use either the -> or the -> menu item.
+To make an identical copy of an existing packet, you can use either the → or the → menu item.
 Regina will clone whatever packet is currently selected, and the clone will be added adjacent to it in the tree.
-The top-level packet at the root of the tree cannot be cloned.

 If you choose , only the selected packet will be copied (not any of its children).
 If you choose , Regina will clone not only the selected packet but also the entire subtree beneath it (i.e., its children, their children and so on).